Felix-Hz/green-squares/README.md

 ### Fact of Day 139
 The number 42 is the result given by the web search engines Google, Wolfram Alpha and Bing when the query "the answer to life the universe and everything" is entered as a search.

+### Fact of Day 140
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.